(A) Purpose

 (a) Independent external evaluators

-(i) By May fifteenth, the candidate must submit a list of
+(i) By May fifteenth, the candidate must submit a list of at

-at least three suggested independent external evaluators to the department
+least three suggested independent external evaluators to the department

 chair.

-(ii) By June first, a list of at least five independent
+(ii) By June first, a list of at least five independent external

-and transmitted by the chair to the candidate.
+transmitted by the chair to the candidate.
 This list may or may not include

 independent external evaluators from the candidate's list.

-(iii) Within five working days, candidates have the right to
+(iii) Within five working days, candidates have the right to review

-(iv) The department chair, in consultation with the dean,
+(iv) The department chair, in consultation with the dean, will

-be removed from the list and replaced with another independent external
+removed from the list and replaced with another independent external

 evaluator.

-(v) If an independent external evaluator is removed from
+(v) If an independent external evaluator is removed from the

-the list, another may be added and the same right of the candidate to challenge
+list, another may be added and the same right of the candidate to challenge

 will apply.